-I enjoy supporting decision makers who are working to protect human health and the environment, adapt to climate change, and build community resilience with limited resources.
-In data-rich environments, I develop new methodologies that allow resource managers to access and utilize large amounts of data in a flexible way.
-When data are lacking, I manage bottom-up assessments that incorporate the experience of local stakeholders into collaborative decision support tools.
+I enjoy supporting decision-makers who are working to protect human health and the environment, adapt to climate change, and build community resilience with limited resources.
+In data-rich environments, I develop new methodologies that allow resource managers to access and work with large amounts of data in a flexible way.
+When data are lacking, I manage assessments that incorporate the experience of local stakeholders into collaborative decision support tools.

-Julie holds a B.A. in English and Mathematics from Swarthmore College.
-She received her M.A. in English and her M.S. in Earth Sciences from Indiana University and from the University of California, Santa Cruz, respectively.
-She received her Ph.D. in Engineering (Hydrology) from the University of Arizona.
-She is a member of the scientific research society, Sigma Xi, and spends her spare time hiking, traveling, coaching Suzuki cello, and trying to keep up with her book club.
+Julie holds a B.A. in English and mathematics from Swarthmore College, an M.A. in English from Indiana University, and an M.S. in Earth sciences from the University of California, Santa Cruz.
+She received her Ph.D. in engineering (hydrology) from the University of Arizona.
+She is a member of the scientific research society Sigma Xi, and spends her free time hiking, coaching Suzuki cello, and contributing to citizen science.